stefanbutura/wsl2-hosts/README.md

+IMPORTANT: As of 13.05.2023 the WSL2 IP seems to no longer change on restart so this tool should no longer be needed.

 # What is this

-This is a tool that can be used to automatically update the hosts file on windows with the WSL2 IP.
+The WSLW instance has an IP that changes on every boot up.
+This is a tool that can be used to automatically update the hosts file on Windows with the WSL2 IP.

 # How does this work?